 This reputation is not easy to uphold, and it is our responsibility to exceed your expectations when it comes to reliability and deliverability of Postmark.
 As an infrastructure product, you rely on us to be fast and always available.
 And as an email service provider, we need to make sure that your email neighbors are sending emails of the absolute best quality.
 ESPs are unique in that they are only as good as the reputation and sending practices of their customers.
 A single bad actor can take down a good portion of an ESPs reputation, but it takes everyone as a whole to create an exceptional reputation over time.
 Which brings us to the reasons behind our new sign-up process.

 From now on, we’re going to ask new customers a few extra questions.
 You can test the entire service internally, but we’ll hold off on letting new accounts send a ton of email, while a member of our team manually reviews the account to make sure that we’re all on the same page.
 We’ll be looking for companies that share the values of our current customers: sending only high-engagement, transactional emails, as a part of the infrastructure of their business.
 It’ll take us up to 24 hours to review all accounts (a little longer on weekends), but we’ll be completely transparent about it.

 This new process will also help us get to know new customers better.
 We’ll be available by phone or email or chat to help you get set up and make sure your integration is effective.
-And, if you’re just discovering the value of separating your marketing and your application emails, we’ll be so happy to help you split things out and recommend providers for sending the other stuff.
+And, if you’re just discovering the value of separating your marketing and your application emails or we are not a good fit for your needs, we’ll be so happy to help you split things out and recommend alternative providers for sending the other stuff.

 Existing customers will see no disruption or change in how they use the product.
 If you’re currently sending with Postmark, we know you value the same things we do.
 This change will only ensure that we continue to provide the best email infrastructure possible for you.